Graphical layout

 Progress can be entered per task with a percentage.
 ProjectWork calculates the resulting progress per summary task and resource.

+The progress percentage is also visible in the Gantt chart's task bar.
 A color code indicates delay with respect to the current date.

 Resources are needed to accomplish a task.
 A resource can be a person, but also a piece of equipment or an amount of material.
 After assigning resources to tasks, ProjectWork keeps a Capacity chart on the load of each resource.